Aomori’s Top 3 Ponds: Jigokunuma, Suirennuma & Tsuta Nananuma

 Ⓒ Towada city

-After the snow has been melted by the time it hits early June, the skunk cabbage will blossom all the way to late June.
+By the time it hits early June, the snow will have melted, and the skunk cabbage will blossom through late June.
 It is like a relay run, where the mountain azalea’s pink flowers color the lakeshore straight after!

 The autumn foliage season at Suiren-numa Lake starts in early October.
-Depending on the temperature/weather, you might be able to get a photo of the Lake covered in bright autumn color with the Hakkoda Mountain Range covered in white snow as a backdrop!
+Depending on the weather, you might be able to get a photo of the Suiren-numa covered in bright autumn color, with the Hakkoda Mountains Range in white snow as a backdrop!

 Ⓒ Towada City